-It should also be noted that my partner Inga manages online marketing for two cycling e-commerce websites, and they don’t even list thru-axles on their websites.
+It should also be noted that my partner managed online marketing for two cycling e-commerce websites at the time, and they don’t even list thru-axles on their websites.
 I’m gonna be bringing that one up at the next happy hour…

 Standards?
 What Standards?

 My recent favorite is the VitalMTB’s Inside Line Podcast with Jose Gonzalez at Trek.
 He compared the bike world to the motorcycle industry, in which everything is proprietary and that the bike industry (well, Trek at least) is moving in that direction.
 Did the riders ask for that?
-This pretty much means that when you’re traveling and have issues with your bike, you’re going to have to seek out a Trek dealer.
-A mechanical could (and has) easily end your trip.
+I can tell you any time I need a part for my motorcycle, I don’t even bother seeking a dealer, as it needs to be ordered online.
+This means that when you’re traveling and have issues with your bike, you’re going to have to find an online store that will ship overnight and find a place to hunker down while it gets shipped to you.
+A mechanical or minor crash could easily end an expensive trip.
 Look, Trek has been making some dope mountain bikes lately.
-Personally though, I’m starting to get fed up, and I’m not sure I’ll be riding one again. (ok, unless they give me a really, really good deal on one)
+Personally, though, I’m starting to get fed up with this attitude and would prefer to support brands that make life easier.

 Seriously, if 2 or 3 brands got together and decided on a number of standards, I’d be on board, and will only buy and recommend your bikes from this day forth.
 I’ll bet others would too.
 We’d maybe even make a Facebook group and bitch about those other companies.
 As long as your bikes don’t suck of course.

 I have no idea what axle I need